Bone lesion biopsy

 - Drainage of pus from the biopsy site

-If you have any of these signs, contact your provider right away.
+If you have any of these signs, contact your health care provider or surgeon right away.

 People with bone disorders who also have blood clotting disorders may have an increased risk of bleeding.